John Thurloe: Legacy

-Apart from building his mansion in Wisbech, in 1658 he gave £50 to purchase books for the church library, £50 for making a road 'from the corn market to the little sluice' and £150, the interest to be applied towards putting out poor children apprentice.
+Apart from building his mansion in Wisbech, in 1658 he gave £50 to purchase books for the Public library and contributed eighty-one volumes and £50 for making a road 'from the corn market to the little sluice' and £150, the interest to be applied towards putting out poor children apprentice.

 A portrait of Thurloe was presented to Wisbech & Fenland Museum by D.Gurney in 1847.
 A photograph of this is held on the National Portrait Gallery website.
 There is a Thurloe Close in Wisbech.

 Two of his portraits now in the local museum are in the online BBC collection.